-What projects should you conduct a Photometric Study for?
+What projects should you conduct a Photometric Analysis for?

 Warehouses: This area is characterized by uniform lighting levels throughout the entire space.
-A Photometric Study during the planning stage provides the best lighting solutions and optimizes the construction process as a whole.
+A Photometric Analysis during the planning stage provides the best lighting solutions and optimizes the construction process as a whole.

 Restaurants: Restaurants require the right ambiance and comfort to attract visitors.
 These can only be created by uniform lighting in the kitchen and the guest area to guarantee maximum efficiency and safety.